ioistired/gif-tile/README.md

 giftile was originally hosted at [JS Bin](http://jsbin.com/tikodi), but I decided this needed its own domain name.
 You can view it as a GitHub Page at http://giftile.me.

+## Favicons
+Credits to http://realfavicongenerator.net.
+The favicon is set in Calibri, in case you're wondering.

 # License
 Copyright © 2015 bmintz